Between a Rock and a Hard Place?

-- Bringing together 24 German, Georgian and French young experts for a three-day workshop in Tbilisi (17-19 September 2018) in order to reflect on European values and the foreign and domestic challenges of Georgia’s Euro-Atlantic integration with local experts.
-The workshop will include an open policy lab where we will develop scenarios for the EU-Georgia relationship in 2030.
-Click here for the (expired) call for applications!
+- We brought together 24 German, Georgian and French young experts for a three-day workshop in Tbilisi (17-19 September 2018) in order to reflect on European values and the foreign and domestic challenges of Georgia’s Euro-Atlantic integration with local experts.
+The workshop included an open policy lab where developed scenarios for the EU-Georgia relationship in 2030.
+Click here for the (expired) call for applications.
 A brief report can be found here.

-- Convening for a full-day public conference in Tbilisi on 20 September 2018, involving the young as well as senior experts from Georgia, Germany and France.
-The conference will discuss our scenarios and policy recommendations with the public.
+- We convened for a full-day public conference in Tbilisi on 20 September 2018, involving the young as well as senior experts from Georgia, Germany and France.
+The conference discussed our scenarios and policy recommendations with the public.
 A brief report can be found here.

-- Publishing a joint policy paper and blog articles which reflect the discussions and results of the workshop and conference.
-Contributions from the workshop participants are strongly encouraged!
+- We published a joint policy paper and blog articles (see below) which reflect the discussions and results of the workshop and conference.

-- Presenting the outputs to the German and French publics on events in Paris (November 2018) and Berlin (3rd December 2018).
+- We presented the outputs to the German and French publics on events in Paris (November 2018) and Berlin (3rd December 2018).